 Joe holds down the backbeat for Group Therapy and adds flair and personality to the band.
 His enthusiasm comes through full-force whether playing Aretha's "Chain of Fools" or "Rock and Roll" by Led Zepplin.
 He is the band's clock and this train is always running on time!

 Jim Berg lays down the bass for Group Therapy.
 Starting as a guitarist and then keyboardist, he took up the bass last and found his true calling.
 Jim's excellent tone and soulful playing helps keep people on their feet.
 He has been in a number of popular Sacramento area bands over the years including "The Mug Shots" and "Run for Cover".
 He is inherently musical and does most of the unique arrangements you hear the band playing.

 Eric LaBolle is the newest member of the band and well, he can play the guitar just like ringing a bell.
 His classic rock solos are just about indistinguishable from the originals.
 Well, maybe slightly better.
 He was offered the lead guitar slot in a band down in LA in the early 1980's by a guy named Nikki.
-Nikki wanted Eric to do a big hair thing and Eric thought better of it and turned down the gig.
+Nikki wanted Eric to do a big hair thing and Eric thought better of it and decided to go back to school instead.
 Shortly after that, the band changed it's name to Motley Crue.
 Yeah, Eric is THAT good.

 Do you have questions, want to book a show, or talk about making a memorable event happen?
-Reach out and let's make magic happen.
+Reach out and let's talk.
 You will be hiring the premier classic rock band in the Sacramento Valley and Northern California areas.